Is it practical to turn your garage into a family room?

 Best of Both Worlds

 We turned our garage into a family room without removing the overhead door and we were glad we left it.
 We built a wall in front of the big door with double French doors in the middle and two large picture windows on each side.
 The original door remains intact and still slides down right behind the wall.
-Itís great for security.
-He painted the garage walls with light colored paint.
-Then added a low pile carpet, and a big screen TV, youíre well on your way to a nice family room.
+It's great for security.
+We painted the garage walls with light colored paint, then added a low pile carpet and a big screen TV.
 As a realtor, I know garages are a real "must have" for some families.
 By doing it this way, if you demolish the wall and rip out the carpet, your garage value is still intact.
 This has worked well for us for years now.

 Increased Value of House